The Director of Human Resources shall ensure a criminal record check is completed according to the following guidelines:

 - An employee who failed to disclose or made a false statement during the application process may be subject to termination upon verification of falsified information.

-- The Director of Human Resources shall certify that a criminal records check has been completed as required by this policy and, if the check reveals any discrepancies or criminal convictions, the Human Resource Director shall consult Legal Counsel and make a recommendation regarding whether the background check information is cause for disqualifying the applicant.
+- The Director for Human Resources shall certify that a criminal records check has been completed as required by this policy and, if the check reveals any discrepancies or criminal convictions, may consult Legal Counsel and make a recommendation regarding whether the background check information is cause for disqualifying the applicant.